 The Towards Zero Waste procedure was implemented in 2009 and is a comprehensive waste reduction strategy for the town's operations.
-In 2013, the Recycling Council of Ontario presented the town with a silver level Ontario Waste Minimization Award.
-As a result of the Towards Zero Waste program, a number of achievements have been realized as shown in Table 6
+In 2013, the Recycling Council of Ontario presented the town with a Silver level Ontario Waste Minimization Award.
+As a result of the Towards Zero Waste program, a number of achievements have been realized as shown in Table 6.
 Table 6: Towards Zero Waste achievements

-Since 2004, town staff have recycled 2,000 kgs of batteries and over 400 cell phones through the Call2Recycle program.
-Additionally, to date in 2013, Oakville has sent 985 pounds of expired electronic materials to be recycled by OEM Corp.
+Since 2004, town staff have recycled 2,130 kgs of batteries and over 430 cell phones through the Call2Recycle program.
+Additionally, to date in 2014, Oakville has sent 1,325 pounds of expired electronic materials to be recycled by OEM Corp.

 Over 200 pounds of wine corks were collected for the Jelinek Cork Group for recycling since 2008.
-In 2013, 10 kgs of corks were collected for children's March break art camps.